 1.3.5.
 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

-Construction and operation of the Project as described in the Pre-application Document (PAD, AEA 2011) likely will affect flow, water depth and surface water elevation in the mainstem channel, at tributary confluences, inlets and outlets to side channels, sloughs, and confluences with off-channel habitat features both in the area of the inundation upstream from the Watana Dam site and downstream in the potential zone of project hydrologic influence.
+Construction and operation of the Project likely will affect flow, water depth and surface water elevation in the mainstem channel, at tributary confluences, inlets and outlets to side channels, sloughs, and confluences with off-channel habitat features both in the area of the inundation upstream from the Watana Dam site and downstream in the potential zone of project hydrologic influence.
 Understanding existing conditions of habitat will provide baseline information needed for predicting the likely extent and nature of potential changes that will occur due to Project operational effects on flow, water surface elevations, and sediment regimes.

 1.3.6.
 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.